ChaitanyaKP08/CCNA/BasicConnections/SwitchConnectivity/Readme.md

 ![image_alt](https://github.com/ChaitanyaKP08/CCNA/blob/main/BasicConnections/SwitchConnectivity/Images/Screenshot%20from%202025-10-24%2018-57-59.png?raw=true)

-The Lab is performed in EVE-NG Network Simulator.The Switch is running vIOS and is not indicative of the real software The .unl file is the export of the lab from the eve ng environment
+This lab demonstrates basic Layer 2 switch connectivity using the EVE-NG network simulator.
+Two Windows Server 2012 machines are connected to a virtual switch running Cisco vIOS.
+The goal is to verify connectivity between the servers by assigning IP addresses and testing with ICMP (ping).
+The switch is running Cisco vIOS, which is a virtualized version and may not fully reflect real-world switch behavior.
+The .unl file included in this repository is the exported topology from the EVE-NG environment.

 **Assigning IP addresses to devices running Windows Server 2012**